Greeting During Passing The Peace

 Not all churches use the “passing of the peace” handshake fest, but some do.

-1. Wolfgang Gregorius Says:
+Wolfgang Gregorius says

 Our church also engages in a “Welcome Time” where members meet and greet and shake hands but before that begins, our pastor makes it a priority to tell the visitors and guests how special they are and we are blessed that they chose to come to our church.
 He asks them to sit a “place of worship” (the seat they are sitting in) while members go around meeting, shaking hands, hugging, and this too helps our members recognize the visitors which are welcomed warmly.
 By sitting down, the ushers are able to hand a visitor’s card for the guests to fill out and turn in later as a record of their visit to our church.